welcomemncube/OpenShift-IPI-Installation-on-vSphere/README.md

 Containerized platform developed by Red Hat, a subsidiary of IBM.It simplies the process of deploying, managing and scaling contairized applications.

 ## 2. Prerequistes
-* oc tool - For managing the cluster resources
+* oc - For managing the cluster resources
 * Podman - For managing your containers local
 * openshift-install - For perfoming Openshift installation
 * Pull secret - For authenticating with image repositories
+* ssh-key - For accessing nodes
 * RedHat Subscription

 ## 3. Requirements